-- A. Any request to withdraw funds shall be released at no more than 20% per month. - B. April and December current secured tax apportionments and property tax revenue which had previously been distributed to redevelopment agencies prior to their dissolution, and which, effective as of February 1, 2012, shall be distributed to Redevelopment Property Tax Trust Funds will be exempt from the 20% withdrawal rule. - C. Any additional withdrawal requests will be considered on a case-by-case basis.
+A. Any request to withdraw funds shall be released at no more than 12.5% per month, based on the month-end balance of the prior month.

-D. All requests for withdrawals must first be made in writing to the Treasurer, at a minimum, 24 hours in advance.
+- B. April and December current secured tax apportionments and property tax revenue which had previously been distributed to redevelopment agencies prior to their dissolution, and which, effective February 1, 2012, are distributed to Redevelopment Property Tax Trust Funds will be exempt from the 12.5% withdrawal rule, however, these apportionments must be withdrawn in the same month they are received or they will be subjected to the 12.5% withdrawal rule. - C. Any additional withdrawal requests will be considered on a case-by-case basis. - D. All requests for withdrawals must first be made in writing to the Treasurer, at a minimum, 24 hours in advance.